-- Neurological exam results conducted by your doctor or a licensed rheumatologist
+- Neurological exam results from your doctor or a licensed rheumatologist.

 - Quantitative sensory test (OST) results.

-- Bloodwork showing any related vitamin deficiencies, toxic metal poisoning, high blood sugar (if you’re diabetic), etc.
+- Bloodwork showing any related vitamin deficiencies, toxic metal poisoning, high blood sugar (if you have diabetes), etc.

 - Genetic test results showing your neuropathy is hereditary.

 - Electroencephalography (EEG) test results.

 - Complete list of medications you currently take, including dosage and how often you take each one.

 - A Residual Functional Capacity (RFC) form your doctor completes and signs.

-- A symptom diary you keep showing how your neuropathy limits your daily activities
+- A symptom diary where you track how your neuropathy limits your daily activities.

-Bonus Tip: Be sure to include all health problems you suffer from and take medication for on your disability application.
-People with 3-5 health issues are far more likely to get disability benefits than those with just one condition.
+Bonus Tip: Be sure to include all your health problems and take medication for on your application.
+People with 3-5 health issues are far more likely to get benefits than those with just one condition.

 You May Qualify for Legal Assistance

-Having an experienced Social Security attorney file your claim triples your chances of winning benefits within 6 months.
-A disability advocate can help you file your initial claim, gather all medical documentation and handle your appeal, if needed.
+Having a Social Security attorney file your claim triples your chances of winning benefits.
+A disability lawyer can help you file your initial claim, gather all medical documents and handle your appeal, if needed.
 Every lawyer we can connect you with for claim help charges nothing up front.
-If you don’t win, then you pay $0 for legal assistance if you don’t win benefits.
-And if you win, then you’ll only pay a small, one-time fee.
+If you don’t win, then you pay $0 for legal help.
+And if you win, then you’ll only pay one small fee.